01-05, 2017 December. Free entry

 Jovana Gligorijević, Borka Pavićević, Frank Baumann, Dejan Anastasijević, Steve Crawshaw, Dragan Bursać, Jovana Gligorijević, Miguel Rodriguez Andreu, Borja Bagunya, Lana Bastašić, Idro Seferi, Olga Manojlović Pintar, Dubravka Stojanović, NJ.E.
 Jan Lundin, ambasador Švedske, Bojana Maljević, Vesna Maldaner, Biljana Srbljanović, Gellert Tamas, Shima Niavarani, Filip Balunović.

-The topic of intensive discussions within the program of the first two days of Belgrade Debate on Eruope, entitled The Possibility of Europe (Friday December 1st and Saturday December 2nd, UK Parobrod), which will be moderated by Dejan Anstasijević and Jovana Gligorijević, will be the burning questions of contemporary Europe, divided into three debate rounds: CENTRAL EUROPE BETWEEN UTOPIAN DREAMS AND DYSTOPIAN REALITIES (participants: Borka Pavićević i Frank Baumann), THE FUTURE OF STABILOCRACIES (participants: Steve Crawshaw and Dragan Bursać), and SELFDETERMINATION (participants: Miguel Rodrigues Andreu, Borya Bagunya, Lana Bastašić, Idro Seferi, Dragan Bursać and Steve Crawshaw).
+The first two days of the Belgrade Debate on Europe, The Possibility of Europe (Friday December 1st and Saturday December 2nd, UK Parobrod), was moderated by Dejan Anstasijević and Jovana Gligorijević, and divided the burning questions of contemporary Europe into three debate rounds: CENTRAL EUROPE BETWEEN UTOPIAN DREAMS AND DYSTOPIAN REALITIES (participants: Borka Pavićević and Frank Baumann), THE FUTURE OF STABILOCRACIES (participants: Steve Crawshaw and Dragan Bursać), and SELF-DETERMINATION (participants: Miguel Rodrigues Andreu, Borya Bagunya, Lana Bastašić, Idro Seferi, Dragan Bursać and Steve Crawshaw).

-The following two days of the program (Monday 4th and Tuesday 5th December 2017, Jugoslovenska kinoteka) are dedicated to the celebration of 100 years of diplomatic relations between Serbia and Sweden, entitled ZEITGEISTER (ger.
-Spirits of the time).
-Through the discussion in three debate rounds: roz diskusiju u tri debatna kruga: PAST or on the ruins of fallen empires (1917-1989), PRESENT or Global capitalism and the consequences (1989-2017) and FUTURE or tomorrow is our permanent address (2017-2030), which will be moderated by Olga Manojlović Pintar and Bojana Maljević, it is our intention to investigate about the similaritiesa and differencies that exist between these two societies, to lighten the various aspects of past, presence and future through the deconstruction and deep analysis of political, economic, cultural and historical connections between the two countries.
-In dynamic series of discussions, through rethinking some of the most pressing questions of nowadays, vital both for Sweden and for Serbia, the stage will be set for renowned guestsi: Shima Niavarani, Dubravka Stojanović, Gellert Tamas, Biljana Srbljanović, H.E.
+The following two days of the program (Monday 4th and Tuesday 5th December 2017, Jugoslovenska kinoteka), ZEITGEISTER (ger.
+Spirits of the time), were dedicated to the celebration of 100 years of diplomatic relations between Serbia and Sweden.
+The discussion was held in three debate rounds: PAST, or: On the ruins of fallen empires (1917-1989), PRESENT, or: Global capitalism and the consequences (1989-2017) and FUTURE, or: Tomorrow is our permanent address (2017-2030), which were moderated by Olga Manojlović Pintar and Bojana Maljević.
+Through these three rounds of debate, it was our intention to interrogate the similarities and differences that exist between these two societies, and to shed light on various aspects of past, present and future through the deconstruction and deep analysis of political, economic, cultural and historical connections between these two countries.
+In a dynamic series of discussions, by rethinking some of the most pressing questions of the present day, vital both for Sweden and for Serbia, the stage was set for our renowned guests: Shima Niavarani, Dubravka Stojanović, Gellert Tamas, Biljana Srbljanović, H.E.
 Jan Lundin, the ambassador of Sweden, Vesna Maldaner and Filip Balunović.

 ZEITGEISTER is one event in the series of events that Swedish embassy is organizing within the framework Švedskosrpski 100, in cooperation with Association KROKODIL, Creative mentorship, KC Grad and Jugoslovenska kinoteka.
 The aim of the program Švedskosrpski 100 is shedding light to teh subjects we recognize anyway, but also the deepening of understanding between the two countries thoriugh the dialogue and debate, which is the skill that the Swedish are extremely proud of.